vuejs/vue-cli/docs/config/README.md

 ## vue.config.js

 `vue.config.js` is an optional config file that will be automatically loaded by `@vue/cli-service` if it's present in your project root (next to `package.json`).
+You can also use the `vue` field in `package.json`, but do note in that case you will be limited to JSON-compatible values only.

 The file should export an object containing options: